firmata/firmata.js/readme.md

 ```

-**Any object can be a `Transport` object, as long as it emits an "open" event and a "data" event, which match the semantics of a `Serialport` object.**
+**Any object can be a `Transport` object, as long as it emits an "open" event and a "data" event, which match the semantics of a `SerialPort` object.**

 # `Board`